housleyjk/aiopyramid/README.rst

-When you include ``Aiopyramid``, the default view mapper is replaced with the ``CoroutineOrExecutorMapper`` which detects whether your ``view_callable`` is a coroutine and does a ``yield from`` to call it asyncronously.
+When you include ``Aiopyramid``, the default view mapper is replaced with the ``CoroutineOrExecutorMapper`` which detects whether your ``view_callable`` is a coroutine and does a ``yield from`` to call it asynchronously.
 If your ``view_callable`` is not a coroutine, it will run it in a separate thread to avoid blocking the thread with the main loop. ``Asyncio`` is not thread-safe, so you will need to guarantee that either in memory resources are not shared between ``view callables`` running in the executor or that such resources are synchronized.